mehdilaruelle/hcp-vault-tfc-init/README.md

 ## What this Terraform do ?

+It will create:
+- An HCP Vault
+- Gitlab Repository
+- AWS IAM resources
+- Terraform Cloud Workspace
+- A Terraform Cloud Team token allowed to `write` in the Terraform Cloud Workspace created
-It will create JWT auth backend and AWS secret engine for pipeline, AWS auth backend and policy for project.
+- Configure the JWT auth backend for GitLab-CI pipeline and AWS auth backend for the application
+- Configure the AWS and Terraform Cloud secret backend for GitLab-CI pipeline
+- Configure the Database secret backend for the application

 <!-- BEGIN_TF_DOCS -->
 ## Requirements